 Summary of Statements Provided

-The following image shows a summary of the results seen.
+The following image shows a summary of the results seen on two accounts, one trading the Swing Trader and the other trading the S&P Crusher.
 Refer to the FAQ at the bottom of this page for answers to the most common questions we get regarding statements.
+Just remember, past performance is not indicative of future performance.
+In addition, trading futures and options involves substantial risk of loss and is not appropriate for all investors.

 Past performance is not indicative of future performance.
 Trading futures and options involves substantial risk of loss and is not appropriate for all investors.